meilisearch/documentation/learn/core_concepts/indexes.md

 #### Example

 Suppose you manage a database that contains information about movies.
-You would probably want to have multiple categories: one for movie descriptions, one for actors, one for costumes and one for reviews.
+You would probably want to have multiple categories for movie descriptions, actors, costumes, and reviews.
 Each of these categories would be represented by an index in MeiliSearch.

-Each index holds information about the fields found in the documents, how they get handled by MeiliSearch, and their order of importance.
+Each index holds information about the fields found in the documents, how they are handled by MeiliSearch, and their order of importance.
 Besides, an index defines its own synonyms, relevancy rules, and stop words. **The settings of one index don't impact other indexes.**

 For example, it means you could create on the same server synonyms for a `movie` index and different synonyms for a `costumes` index.